 I can’t, either.
 Yet for some reason, the Toronto Symphony Orchestra, working in collaboration with a clutch of other Canadian orchestras, thinks there’s something to be gained by creating a body of such tiny orchestral pieces.
 They’re called “Sesquies” – in reference to Canada’s sesquicentennial celebrations in the year 2017 – and the TSO and its partners have commissioned 40 of them from Canadian composers.
 Each Sesquie will be performed by the TSO in Toronto and by a regional Canadian orchestra in some other city.

 I’ve already heard three Sesquies, played by the TSO – and they’ve been trivial and ephemeral, none of them amounting to a hill of beans.
 And I say this not so much as a criticism of the composers who wrote them, but as a criticism of the restrictions they had to work under.
 Two minutes is shorter than the average pop song!
-There’s no way to compact a complete, musically satisfying statement for orchestra into the time it takes to make toast.
+I don’t think there’s any way to compact a complete, musically satisfying statement for a large orchestra into the time it takes to make toast.

 So how did such a ridiculous idea sprout legs and come to stalk the land?
 I can’t help thinking it’s a reductio ad absurdum example of the Canadian tendency to make sure everyone gets a prize.
 Commissioning 40 composers, and creating a series of performances from coast to coast looks, at first glance, like a broad, inclusive and generous gesture.
 The only catch is that the “lucky” composers commissioned to write the Sesquies have been asked to waste their time and talents.